ngageoint/hootenanny/docs/user/VAGRANT.md

 ```
 Follow these steps:
-1. Login into VM
+1. Login into the VM:

     vagrant ssh

-2. Run setup of VBoxGuestAdditions like this:
+2. Run the setup of VBoxGuestAdditions:

     cd /opt/VBoxGuestAdditions-*/init
     sudo ./vboxadd setup
     sudo /sbin/rcvboxadd quicksetup all
     sudo reboot

-3. Try again.
+3. Bring the box up again:

     vagrant up --provision

-You might need to check errors and/or try command multiple times.

-B) If you see build to freeze at this point, be patient ` default: hoot-services/src/main/resources/language-translation/langdetect-183.bin: OK`
-It may take an hour and more to finish this step, even on a decent PC.
+B) The compilation of C++ code is fairly slow with the default VirtualBox instance.
+The compilation time can take up to an hour.
+The code is built in silent logging mode, so if you see a long pause at some point after seeing the message: "Building Hoot...", compilation is what is occurring.
+To see more information from the compiler, you can add the environment variable, `BUILD_VERBOSE = 'yes'`, to `VagrantProvisionCentOS7.sh` before provisioning.
+See the "Faster C++ Compilation" section below for information on speeding this process up during development.

 # Windows hints